fivethirtyeight/ap-election-loader/README.md

 ## Getting started

+1. Install the necessary gems:

+		bundle install

-Create local copies of the example config files, and enter your AP credentials into `config/ap.yml` and your database credentials into `config/database.yml`:
+2. Create local copies of the example config files:

 		cp config/ap.yml.example config/ap.yml
 		cp config/database.yml.example config/database.yml

+3. Enter your AP credentials into `config/ap.yml`, your database credentials into `config/database.yml`, and ensure the database referenced in database.yml exists locally.

-Import the current results data for Massachusetts:
+4. Import the AP's current Massachusetts data:

 		ruby crawl.rb --initialize --states=MA

 The results data from the AP FTP server is now loaded into the `ap_races`, `ap_results` and `ap_candidates` tables in MySQL.

-On subsequent imports for the current election in Massachusetts, you do not need to include the `initialize` option:
+On subsequent imports for the current election in Massachusetts, you do not need to include the `initialize` option.

-	ruby crawl.rb --states=MA

 The full list of options is described below.

 ## Replays